Briefly, Custom Server Redux

 - Deal never runs into the situation where both a GET and a POST parameter have the same name.
 As a result, I can do the Hunchentoot-standard thing and mangle parameters so that

-objects and of handler functions, at the cost of differentiating between parameter types. - Because there's never an ambiguity between GET and POST parameters, I don't even really need to differentiate between GET and POST requests.
+get-paramsandpost-paramsare actually kept in the same associative structure.
+That simplifies the structure of bothrequestobjects and of handler functions, at the cost of differentiating between parameter types. - Because there's never an ambiguity between GET and POST parameters, I don't even really need to differentiate between GET and POST requests.
 That'll simplify the class tree of incoming requests.
 Specifically, it'll cap its depth at 1.

-- There are only two handlers that allow session-less requests, the rest require that the requester have a session|1|, so what I could do is just make each request start up a session if a valid session token isn't passed in.
-That'll occasionally burn a few milliseconds of extra work|2|, but it'll remove the need to assert session presence at the application level.
+- There are only two handlers that allow session-less requests, the rest require that the requester have a session<a name="note-Sat-Nov-09-184009EST-2013"></a>|1|, so what I could do is just make each request start up a session if a valid session token isn't passed in.
+That'll occasionally burn a few milliseconds of extra work<a name="note-Sat-Nov-09-184013EST-2013"></a>|2|, but it'll remove the need to assert session presence at the application level.

-- Because Deal is already targeting recent browsers|3|, there's no need to support any older version of HTTP.
+- Because Deal is already targeting recent browsers<a name="note-Sat-Nov-09-184016EST-2013"></a>|3|, there's no need to support any older version of HTTP.

 - Finally, because there's only one handler that's going to need to handle extended connections, and the rest will always return immediately, I can more or less ignore request headers.
 In particular, I never care about